 How You’ll Fly Fish While Trail Running

-As I’m only a couple years into my journey with fly fishing, I have no business teaching anyone how to fly fish!
-However, I can lay out some of the basics and point you toward resources that I’ve found useful in learning how to fly fish.
-That said, the two best ways to learn how to fly fish are to fish with experienced fly fishers and to simply spend time fishing, both to practice what you know and to learn what you don’t know.
+I’m a decade into my journey with fly fishing, and I still feel like I have no business teaching anyone how to fly fish!
+However, I can lay out some of the basics and point you to resources I’ve found helpful in learning how to fly fish.
+That said, the two best ways to learn how to fly fish are to fish with experienced fly fishers and to simply spend time fishing to practice what you know and learn what you don’t know.

 Knots